Flag of Guinea-Bissau

-The national flag of Guinea-Bissau was adopted on 24 September 1973, the day the country proclaimed its independence from Portugal.
+The national flag of Guinea-Bissau was adopted on the day Guinea-Bissau proclaimed its independence from Portugal on 24 September 1973.
 It is almost identical to the flag of the African Party for the Independence of Guinea and Cape Verde, the country's dominant party and previously sole ruling party.

 The black star symbolises the leadership of the PAIGC, with its colour representing the people of Africa.
 Yellow and green correspond to Guinea-Bissau's northern savannas and southern forests, respectively, and the two are also meant to represent agriculture.
-Little legislation has been made on the proper colours of the flag, though a piece of legislation from 1993 states, "Anyone who, publicly, by words, gestures or written disclosures, or by other means of communication with the public, outrages the Republic, the national flag or anthem, the weapons or emblems of Guinean sovereignty or fails to respect due to him, is punished up to three years in prison."
+Little legislation has been made on the proper colours of the flag, though a piece of legislation from 1993 states, "Anyone who, publicly, by words, gestures or written disclosures, or by other means of communication with the public, outrages the Republic, the national flag or anthem, the weapons or emblems of Bissau-Guinean sovereignty or fails to respect due to him, is punished up to three years in prison."